polarwinkel/mdTeXerPad/README.md

 ## You need just a Markdown-LaTeX-to-HTML-converter for your own project?

+I created the `mdtex2html` as a python library, get it with `pip install mdtex2html` or check out the [repository for mdtex2html](https://github.com/polarwinkel/mdtex2html).

-Just grab the `mdTeX2html.py` from the `modules`-folder and the `latex2mathml` from [Ronie Martinez](https://github.com/roniemartinez/latex2mathml) which you find in pip as well.
+It uses `python3-markdown` and `lates2mathml` from [Ronie Martinez](https://github.com/roniemartinez/latex2mathml) which you find in pip as well.
 Thanks for this, Ronie!